Fish Species NT: A Guide for Fishing Australia

 Best Targeted: Estuary Cod hides in structures on rocky banks, under fallen trees, in mangroves, estuaries, and reef systems.
 Try bottom fishing with tough tackle.
 Cast your plastic lures (try ZMan range) against the bank, letting them sink slowly, then jerking and winding them along the bottom.
 Live bait, prawns, or small fish can also be effective.

-Appearance: Estuary Cod are easily identified and unusual looking.
+Appearance: Estuary Cod or Goldspotted Rockcod are easily identified by the gold spots between brown bands.
+They are unusual-looking fish and come in a few subfamilies, such as the Black-spotted Rock Cod and the Greasy Cod.
 They can vary in colour from greenish-brown to greyish hue with a whitish belly, six broad dark bands in a diagonal pattern, and small brown to orange spots.
-They have a large mouth, needle-sharp teeth, barbed gills and sharp gill rakers.
+(The Blacked spotted Cod have darker spots and the Greasy Cod have less distinct bands) They have a large mouth, needle-sharp teeth, barbed gills and sharp gill rakers.
 The Dorsal fin running along the top of its body is spiny and variegated in browns and yellows.
 The Estuary Cod has a small, rounded tail.
 Its maximum size is approximately 130 cm.
+They are susceptible to barotrauma.

 Eating: Firm white flesh with a mild flavour.
 Versatile to cook.
 Excellent eating fish.